chunyin7/stele/README.md

 # 2. run the app in debug mode
 cargo run

-# 3. build an optimized binary
+# 3. build the macos bundle
-cargo run --release
+./build.sh
 ```

 when the binary is running:

 1. copy any text as usual (`⌘c`).
 2. hit `⌘⇧v` to toggle the stele panel.
+2. navigate using keyboard (j/k) or mouse
-3. click an entry to copy it back to the clipboard—the panel closes automatically.
+3. click an entry to copy it back to the clipboard or press enter when using keyboard controls to select - the panel closes automatically

 ## todo

 - [x] add image support
 - [ ] add config settings
-- [ ] hide dock icon
+- [x] hide dock icon
 - [x] add tray icon
 - [x] add keyboard controls
 - [x] fix stutter on panel hide